aragon/docs/src/court/README.md

 The `Controller` has four main responsibilities:
 - Permissions management
 - Modules management
-- Protocol terms ("clock") management
+- Court terms ("clock") management
-- Protocol configuration management
+- Court configuration management

-The protocol relies on five main modules: `DisputeManager`, `Voting`, `GuardiansRegistry`, `Treasury`, and `PaymentsBook`.
+The Court relies on five main modules: `DisputeManager`, `Voting`, `GuardiansRegistry`, `Treasury`, and `PaymentsBook`.
 Each of these modules are only referenced by the `Controller`; centralizing them allows us to be able to plug or unplug modules easily.

-The Protocol terms management and reference is held in `Clock`.
-Almost every functionality of the protocol needs to ensure the current Protocol term is up-to-date.
+The Court terms management and reference is held in `Clock`.
+Almost every functionality of the court needs to ensure the current Court term is up-to-date.

-Every protocol configuration variable that needs to be check-pointed based on the different terms of the Protocol is referenced in `Config`.
+Every Court configuration variable that needs to be check-pointed based on the different terms of the Court is referenced in `Config`.
-Note that this is important to be able to guarantee to our users that certain actions they committed to the Protocol will rely always on the same configurations of the protocol that were there at the moment said actions were requested.
+Note that this is important to be able to guarantee to our users that certain actions they committed to the Court will rely always on the same configurations of the Court that were there at the moment said actions were requested.
 On the other hand, there are some configuration variables that are related to instantaneous actions.
 In this case, since we don't need to ensure historic information, these are held on its corresponding module for gas-optimization reasons.

 ### Modules

-All the modules of the protocol can be switched by new deployed ones.
+All the modules of the Court can be switched by new deployed ones.
 This allows us to have recoverability in case there is a failure in any of the modules.
 Each module has a reference to the `Controller` through `Controlled`, and `ControlledRecoverable` is a special flavor of `Controlled` to ensure complete recoverability.
 Since some modules handle token assets, we need to be able to move these assets from one module to another in case they are switched.

-However, these modules can be frozen at any time, once the protocol has reached a high-level of maturity full-immutability will be guaranteed.
+However, these modules can be frozen at any time, once the Court has reached a high-level of maturity full-immutability will be guaranteed.
-In case further changes are required a new whole implementation of the protocol can be deployed and it will be a users decision to chose the one they want to use.
+In case further changes are required a new whole implementation of the Court can be deployed and it will be a users decision to chose the one they want to use.

 Detailed information about each module functionality is described in [section 4](../4-entry-points).